-We know you’re already a pro at baking amazing pizzas, but just for a reference, we’ve created a guide for you that you can take a look at if you forget something.
+We know you’re already a pro at baking amazing pizzas, but just for a reference, we’ve created a guide for you that you can look at if you forget something.

-Preheat your oven at 500F for at least an hour before you put the pizza into it for baking.
+Preheat your oven to 500F for at least an hour before you put the pizza into it for baking.

-To get the best brown crust without any burns, use pizza steel to evenly bake the pizza.
+To get the best brown crust without burns, use pizza steel to bake the pizza evenly.

 To bake the pizza, the temperature needs to be perfect and consistent.